Lunareonn/Lapras.py/README.md

 - Competitive Team Fortress 2 roster availability check
 - Turn message links into embed quotes
 - Toggle cogs on and off per-server
+- Embeds with more information about a spotify track
+  - **This feature is not perfect and might not work with a lot of songs.**

 **This bot is still very much a Work In Progress.
 Further functionality will be added as I work on the project.**